Paul Ekman: Visual depictions of facial actions for studying emotion

 Ekman's famous test of emotion recognition was the Pictures of Facial Affect (POFA) stimulus set published in 1976.
 Consisting of 110 black and white images of Caucasian actors portraying the six universal emotions plus neutral expressions, the POFA has been used to study emotion recognition rates in normal and psychiatric populations around the world.
 Ekman used these stimuli in his original cross-cultural research.
 Many researchers favor the POFA because these photographs have been rated by large normative groups in different cultures.
 In response to critics, however, Ekman eventually released a more culturally diverse set of stimuli called the Japanese and Caucasian Facial Expressions of Emotion (JACFEE).

 By 1978, Ekman and Friesen had finalized and developed the Facial Action Coding System.
 FACS is an anatomically based system for describing all observable facial movement for every emotion.
 Each observable component of facial movement is called an action unit or AU and all facial expressions can be decomposed into their constituent core AUs.
 An update of this tool came in the early 2000s.

 Other tools have been developed, including the MicroExpressions Training Tool (METT), which can help individuals identify more subtle emotional expressions that occur when people try to suppress their emotions.
 Application of this tool includes helping people with Asperger's or autism to recognize emotional expressions in their everyday interactions.
 The Subtle Expression Training Tool (SETT) teaches recognition of very small, micro signs of emotion.
 These are very tiny expressions, sometimes registering in only part of the face, or when the expression is shown across the entire face, but is very small.
 Subtle expressions occur for many reasons, for example, the emotion experienced may be very slight or the emotion may be just beginning.
-METT and SETT have been shown to increase accuracy in evaluating truthfulness.

 Paul Ekman International was established in 2010 by the EIA Group based on a partnership between Cliff Lansley and Paul Ekman to deliver emotional skills and deception detection workshops around the world.